MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `totalPaidReceivableGwei` is the number of gwei we have successfully received in confirmed payments from our debtors.

-`queryResultsOpt` with no respect to which mode of record retrieval was requested, this is always the field that will hold the found records.
+`queryResultsOpt` with no respect to which mode of record retrieval was requested, this is always the field that will hold the records found.
 If there are no records matching the query, the response will bring an empty array.

 If the `topRecords` parameter is used, the results will be sorted in descending order by either balance or age, depending on the value of the orderedBy parameter.
 The number of results returned will be no greater than the value